Chen Chien-jen: Support for same-sex marriage

 On May 17, 2019, the Legislative Yuan approved the same-sex marriage bill, Chen supported it by writing "The Executive Yuan has courageously assumed its responsibility, exercised its utmost wisdom and patience, and continuously communicated and coordinated with the pro and con sides in an effort to reduce social disagreements, proposing a bill that is consistent with the conclusion of the Justice's interpretation of the Constitution and responsive to the majority opinion of the referendum.
 In the face of the tensions between the pro and con sides, the legislators still uphold the democratic spirit of accommodating diverse opinions and complete the legislative work of the bill smoothly".

-Premiership
+Premiership (2023–2024)

 In December 2021, Chen applied to join the Democratic Progressive Party, and formally became a member in February 2022.
-In January 2023, he rejoined the Tsai administration as premier of the Republic of China, taking office on January 31.
+In January 2023, he rejoined the Tsai administration as premier of Taiwan, taking office on 31 January.
+Chen and the members of his cabinet submitted their joint resignations on 18 January 2024.

+Personal life

+Chen is married to Lo Fong-ping, whose family is from Nanjing.

+Chen Chien-jen is a devout Catholic.
+Chen and his wife were invited to visit the Vatican several times by Popes John Paul II, Benedict XVI, and Francis.
+He has been invested as a Knight of the Equestrian of the Holy Sepulchre of Jerusalem (2010) and a Knight of the Pontifical Equestrian Order of St. Gregory the Great (2013).
+He served on the board of trustees of Fu Jen Catholic University.
+In April 2025 Chen was chosen to represent Taiwan at the funeral of Pope Francis, and at the Papal Inauguration of Leo XIV in May.